SUPPLEMENTAL MATERIALS FOR REMEMBER THE TITANS

 What's True and What's Fiction:

 In 1971 high school football was the most important fall activity in many towns in Virginia.
-The head football coach for a large high school was an important public figure whose job could be forfeited if the season didn't go well.
-If the team was a winner, the coach was a revered and powerful man.
-The stars of the team were heroes.
+The head football coach for a large high school was an important public figure whose job could be forfeited if his students performed poorly.
+When the team was a winner, the coach was a revered and powerful man and the stars of the team were local heroes.